IAmTrial/SlashWork/SlashDiablo_Tools_API/Specifications/Diablo_II/Pointers/index.md

 ### Current Implementation

-A namespace is declared for each DLL.
+A namespace is declared for each dynamic-link library (.dll).
 In addition, a set of files, namely the header and C++ files, is used specifically for declaring functions.
 Another set is specifically for declaring variables.

 Offset is used to define Diablo II variables in a version agnostic way.
 Since variables are not as complex as functions and its signature cannot be easily invalidated across versions, Offset is acceptable for this purpose.
 The variable is declared in the header file, while its value is set in the C++ file.